 2. Change Up Your Training Mindset

-Dog parents typically take their dogs to a trainer to address issues like inappropriate chewing, barking, jumping and pulling on the leash.
-“We often get caught up in trying to stop our dog’s bad behaviors, which puts us in a punishment frame of mind,” says Kayla Fratt, a certified professional dog trainer and certified dog behavior consultant at Journey Dog Training.
+Dog parents typically take their dogs to a trainer to address issues like inappropriate chewing, barking, jumping, and pulling on the leash.
+“We often get caught up in trying to stop our dog’s bad behaviors, which puts us in a punishment frame of mind,” says Kayla Fratt, a certified professional dog trainer and dog behavior consultant at Journey Dog Training.
 Instead, she suggests flipping the focus to the behavior you want from your dog.

 “Teaching your dog to sit at the door and walk politely at your side is much easier to train in a kind, dog-friendly way versus trying to stop jumping or pulling,” she says.
 If you feel that you’re making no progress, she suggests that you’re asking too much too fast.
 “Breaking training into smaller and smaller steps while still focusing on the end goal.”